kiefferganza/taskify/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail via [tobias@byte.software](mailto:tobias@byte.software).
+If you discover a security vulnerability within Laravel, please send an e-mail via [kiefferganza23@gmail.com](mailto:kiefferganza23@gmail.com).
 All security vulnerabilities will be promptly addressed.

-## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
-The Vue framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
-This repository is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).